wp-plugins/ewww-image-optimizer/readme.txt

 * SunOS (Solaris/OpenIndiana) support
 * WP Symposium support
 * Bulk restoration of converted images

+= 1.6.1 =
+fixed: temporary jpgs were not being deleted (leftovers from testing for last release)
+fixed: jpgs would not be converted to pngs if jpgs had already been optimized
+fixed: cloud service not converting gif to png

 = 1.6.0 =
 * Cloud Optimization option (BETA: get your free API key at http://www.exactlywww.com/cloud/)